SHUNYA007/Network-Program/README.md

 # Network-Program
 Python fun network programs

-Joing folder contains a python program which scans the router and if any device joins or leave the wifi network an explosion sound is produced.
+Joining folder contains a python program which scans the router and if any device joins or leave the wifi network an explosion sound is produced.